The Single Vine is an inviting community of single adults, ages 30 and older, who are:

 Tuesdays, 7:00-8:30 PM, MAC

 The Gathering is the heart of our singles ministry where good friendships are made.
 Join us for fun fellowship, discussion, snacks, and study.
-On January 14 we resume with the new study Destinations, by Andy Stanley.
-We’ll study why our dreams often don’t match our destinations.
 The Gathering is the best way to get connected to the Single Vine.

 On the fourth Tuesday of each month, we also enjoy eating a nice meal with friends before our study.
 Please bring a dish to contribute.